 If a retiree chooses to delay signing up for a Social Security pension for financial reasons when eligible, he/she is still required to enroll for Medicare Parts A and B at the age of 65 or at the time of eligibility.
 Failure to do so will forfeit his/her District paid benefits.
 If you do not claim a social security pension, the monthly Medicare premium Part B will be billed quarterly directly to you by Medicare and must be paid directly by you.
-If you elected not to have Medicare premium part B deducted automatically against your social security pension (when eligible) or to have the premium billed quarterly, the district will only reimburse you a monthly premium of \$96.40, not \$110.50.
+If you elected not to have Medicare premium part B deducted automatically against your social security pension (when eligible) or to have the premium billed quarterly, the district will only reimburse you a monthly premium of \$96.40, not \$115.40 (unless you are impacted by M.A.G.I.).